SMERINTHINAE, SPHINGIDAE, BOMBYCOIDEA

 The adult moths of this species are dimorphic.

-The males have brown patterned forewings, each with three black spots outlined in white.
+The males have brown patterned forewings, each with up to three black spots usually outlined in white.
 The hindwings are patterned in yellow and orange.

 This species occurs in

 and also in Australia as the subspecies queenslandi Clark, 1928, in

 The adult moths can be distinguished from those of Ambulyx wildei by the dark markings by the forewing tornus.

 Further reading :

 Sundry notes on Sphingidae and descriptions of ten new forms,

 Proceedings of the New England Zoological Club,